-Suicides also tend to have a seasonal occurrence with the majority occurring during spring.
+Suicides also tend to have seasonal variability with the majority occurring during spring.
 The month of May is particularly notorious for having the most suicides.
-The general belief is that the long winter usually dampens the moods, and with the arrival of spring, some depressed people who remain depressed end their life.
+The general belief is that the long winter usually dampens the mood, and with the arrival of spring, some depressed people who remain depressed end their lives.

 Despite the belief that year-end holidays are a frequent period of suicide, data do not support that notion.
-Studies show that end of year holidays are usually associated with the lowest rates of suicides.
+Studies show that the end of year holidays are usually associated with the lowest rate of suicides.

 Relationship Between Suicides and Birthdays

 Some people do commit suicide on their birthday.
-These individuals are usually males between ages 25 to 54, and irrespective of a mental health history are known to commit suicide on their birthday.
+These individuals are usually males between ages 25 to 54, and irrespective of mental health history, they are known to commit suicide on their birthday.
 These suicides usually cannot be prevented as most males do not show up at the doctor’s office on their birthday.